 Following the receipt of these comments, a revised proposed parking layout was submitted.
-The additional parking space has been re-orientated and re-located, and the Highways Officer has advised that this parking bay is now considered to be practical and useable, as it is parallel with the existing driveway, and can be accessed separately to the existing driveway space (subject to extending the dropped kerb).
+The additional parking space has been re-orientated and re-located, and the Highways Officer has advised that this parking bay is now considered to be practical and useable, as it is less acute in angle than that proposed before, and can be accessed separately to the existing driveway space (subject to extending the dropped kerb).
 This revised parking layout would also provide capacity for an unobstructed 0.9 metre wide pedestrian access route to the front door of the dwelling.
 The proposed enlargement of the existing dropped kerb is acceptable to the Highway Authority.